New Book Delivers Powerful Message of Kindness and Acceptance

 After a successful Kickstarter campaign that raised over $18,700 in just a week, Someone Special: Uniquely Personalized Books is excited to take the next step in making this invaluable resource available to families everywhere.

-The interactive website, www.SomeoneSpecialBooks.com, which launched this month, guides users to choose from a variety of options to creating their own personalized, fully customizable, beautiful hardcover storybook that reflect their needs.
+The interactive website, www.SomeoneSpecialBooks.com, which launched this month, guides users to choose from a variety of options to create their own personalized, fully customizable, beautiful hardcover storybook that reflects their needs.
 Each uniquely personalized book includes space for the

 child or parents to write from their own heart about the condition or special needs of the child and help share the message that every child is uniquely special in his or her own way.